virginia-vrb9e/MONCARLO/README.md

 ## SYNOPSIS
     This Python module consists of three classes that work together in sequence to simulate a Monte Carlo device.
 There is no parent class, per se, but the classes are called in this sequence:

     [die class] --> [game class] --> [analyzer class],

-    wherein products from the previous class are used to initiate the next class in the sequence.
+    and objects created in the previous class are used to instantiate the next class.

-### *MonCarloDevice*
+### MonCarloDevice
     The first class in the sequence is called *MonCarloDevice*.
 It represents a die or group of random variables associated with a stochastic process.

 #### Instantiation: